Ferreira9006/pws-tickdesk/README.md

 **Tickdesk** is a Ticket Support System built with [Laravel](https://laravel.com/), aiming to help teams manage customer support requests in an organized and efficient way.

 ⚠️ Tickdesk is currently under development.
-Features and documentation are being actively worked on.
+This is a class project for the back-end web programming class.

 ## 📌 Overview